cheesegrits/filament-phone-numbers/README.md

-This package provides a PhoneNumber field and PhoneNumberColumn for formatting, masking and validating phone numbers.
+This package provides a PhoneNumber field and PhoneNumberColumn for formatting, masking and validating phone numbers in the [Filament PHP](https://github.com/filamentphp/filament) application builder for Laravel.

 It ensures that numbers persisted to the database are in a normalized format, typically E164 (+12345551212), and displays them in National or International format.
 It supports most of the regional formats by ISO country code.